 Adventure Hotel Hof is, along with the old turf church Hofskirkja, located in the central region of Öræfasveit, encompassed with captivating surroundings.
 Parts of the hotel are in buildings that were originally used as stables and barns for sheep but have been transformed into a comfy country hotel with modern touches that provides personal service to its visitors.
 When inside there is not much remaining of the original purpose of the buildings but it gives an authentic country vibe to the hotel.
 The interior welcoming with modern touches here and there, which offer a warm and comfortable stay.
 This dramatic change in the appearance of the buildings, further emphasizes the great change that has been made, from farming and taking care of sheep, to providing quality service to travelers from all over the world.
 In total, the Adventure Hotel Hof has 45 rooms.
 Upon arrival, the Reception house greets you with a cosy lounge and spacious restaurant.
 These spaces are communal and have free WiFi internet access.
 The private rooms in the guesthouse are decorated amply with various artwork.
 In addition to the 17 rooms located in the old barn, we have 16 rooms in an extension behind the old barn.
 We then have 4 cottages which have 8 rooms in total.
 Each cottage has 2 rooms and 1 bathroom between the rooms.
 Additionally, we have 6 rooms in the old school house, known as the parliament building.

 In our bistro, you can enjoy breakfast and evening meals made from pure and fresh locally sourced ingredients.
 We offer both fish and meat courses and a vegetarian/vegan option for our guests.
 Please check at the reception for more information regarding the menu of the day.
 We also offer the option of serving wine, beer and soda with dinner.
 Guests can order a packed lunch for hikes and sightseeing.
 Please note that if you wish for a packed lunch you need to place an order the evening before.
-A breakfast buffet is available and can be booked along with your room or on-site.
+Our breakfast is currently suspended due to public health measures in place.
+We will provide take away breakfast/lunch packs for guests on request, available from 9:00 every morning.
+Please contact our Front desk for further information.

 |Double or twin room with private bathroom|